 After this past year, we could all use a little extra luck.
 And happily, as gardeners, we need look no further than the Chinese New Year for inspiration.
 Among the many auspicious symbols for 2021 is this year’s lucky plant, the money tree, or Pachira aquatica.
-According to feng shui principles, it can help ensure a prosperous year ahead.
+According to feng shui principles, it could ensure a prosperous year ahead.

-Symbolism is an essential part of all Chinese New Year’s celebrations, in which families (and businesses) invest a lot of time.
+Symbolism is an essential part of all Chinese New Year’s celebrations, and one in which families (and businesses) invest a lot of time.
 The money tree joins a list of other lucky charms for 2021, including natural crystals, turtles, ruyi ( a symbolic scepter) and mandarin ducks.
 All carry specific meanings that represent good luck, prosperity and abundance for the coming year.

 ABOUT MONEY TREE